JuliaLang/julia/stdlib/Random/docs/src/index.md

 1) `Sampler(::MyRNG, ::S, ::Repetition)`, which returns an object of type say `SamplerS`
 2) `rand(rng::MyRNG, sp::SamplerS)`

-In many cases, `Sampler(rng::AbstractRNG, ::S, ::Repetition)` will already be defined in the `Random` module.
-It would then be possible to skip step 1) in practice, but the corresponding `SamplerS` type is considered as internal detail, and may change without warning.
+It can happen that `Sampler(rng::AbstractRNG, ::S, ::Repetition)` is already defined in the `Random` module.
+It would then be possible to skip step 1) in practice (if one wants to specialize generation for this particular RNG type), but the corresponding `SamplerS` type is considered as internal detail, and may be changed without warning.

-#### specializing array generation
+#### Specializing array generation

 In some cases, for a given RNG type, generating an array of random values can be more efficient with a specialized method than by merely